How do Bees Reproduce?

 Using semen from a variety of male bees results in genetic diversity and healthier insects over all.

+Over thousands of years, bees have developed ways to mate and reproduce.
+Their reproductive cycle is tied to the environment in which they live.
 Understanding how honey bees reproduce is very important to beekeepers.
 We strive to ensure that our hives have all the resources necessary to be strong and productive.
 This mean a good mated queens and healthy workers to take care of her.